William M. Evarts: Private practice

 In 1856 Evarts represented the widow of Henry Parish, who was the proponent of his will and codicils in probate.
 His brothers contested the will on the grounds of incapacity and undue influence.
 (The brothers had been the decedent's executor in the will but, by a codicil executed after he was struck with paralysis that rendered him nearly speechless, they were removed.)
 The proceedings took on a Bleak House-like life of its own (the Dickens novel having been published only three years before) with eminent counsel on all sides.
 The estate was worth over $1.5 million at the beginning of the trial.
 There were 111 days of testimony before the Surrogate and two weeks of oral argument before the case closed on November 23, 1857.
 The Surrogate admitted the will and the first codicil (removing the brothers as executors and bequeathing them the residue of the estate) but rejected the second and third (providing for $50,000 in charitable bequests).
 After four-and-a half years of appeal, involving two arguments before the Court of appeals the judgment was affirmed.
 The Times concluded: "The three volumes of evidence reveal a web of fact, experience and motive, rarely matched in works of fiction, and the three remaining volumes of briefs and arguments exhibit an array of learning, ingenuity and sustained ability, that will always place this suit in the front rank of the causes célèbres of American jurisprudence."
 As a result of this case his firm would be entrusted with many large estates, including that of the Astors.

-The most fame Evarts ever received for a case, however, came in 1875 when he represented nationally famous clergyman Henry Ward Beecher in a suit for "unlawful conversation" (unlawful sexual intercourse) by Beecher with the wife of plaintiff Theodore Tilton and the alienation of his wife's affections.
+The most fame Evarts ever received for a case, however, came in 1875 when he represented nationally famous clergyman Henry Ward Beecher in a suit for "criminal conversation" (adultery) by Beecher with the wife of plaintiff Theodore Tilton and the alienation of his wife's affections.
 The case was a national sensation, but despite what appeared to be clear evidence, Evarts obtained a hung jury for his client; in fact only three of the twelve jurors voted in favor of Tilton.